A last-minute addition of wellness sessions made all the difference

 Read More: Wellness Experience in Arizona: Embrace the Challenges

-Paige says it went so well that they had some guests, like patients and family members of some of the keynote speakers, that wanted join in on the wellness sessions as well.
-“They’re like, ‘Can I sneak in the meditation or the sound bath?’,” Paige says.
-“I’m like, ‘You don’t have to sneak, walk in.’
-She says she enjoyed seeing that surge of people actually wanting to do this.
+Paige says it went so well that they had a handful of guests, who were patients and family members of some of the keynote speakers, that wanted to join in on the wellness sessions as well.
+“We had guest attendees come up to us and say, ‘Can I sneak in the meditation or the sound bath?’
+We let them know they didn’t have to sneak in, they could just walk in.”
+She says they enjoyed seeing that surge of people wanting to do this.

 Looking at Next Year